Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 How expensive it will be and whether it fits into my current budget;

-How cheap plane or train tickets are (if I’ve been wanting to visit Greece, Norway, and Poland and the Poland train ticket is $200 less, I’ll likely choose that as a place to start, knowing I can hit the other two later);
+How cheap plane or train tickets are (if I’ve been wanting to visit Greece, Montenegro, and Albania and the Montenegro plane ticket is $200 less, I’ll likely choose that as a place to start, knowing I can hit the other two later);

 How beautiful it is (for me, beauty, particularly of the natural or small-town variety, is priority; this is one of the reasons I rarely spend time in big cities) as determined by online photo searches;